Are staff Christmas gifts tax deductible?

 Christmas gifts are tax deductible when they meet particular conditions, but they will always boost your tax return when you choose a charity donation.

 We encourage you to be creative in your choice and personalise toward the interests of your recipient.
-Show your appreciation for employees, clients and vendors by thanking them for a great year with a donation to charity for Christmas, an act of hope and kindness for the new year.
+Show your appreciation for staff, clients and vendors by thanking them for a great year with a donation to charity for Christmas, an act of hope and kindness for the new year.